 From being a tiresome waste of time, for new members they became a puzzle, part of other quaint rituals, like making your bed with a sheet sleeping bag, or serving tables at meal times.

 Rising concern about hygiene made it more difficult to ask members to wash up or make packed lunches.
 Language became an insuperable barrier.
-Try explaining the concept of a daily chore to a French man who speaks a little more English than you speak French, which is none.
+Try explaining the concept of a daily chore to a French man who speaks little more English than I speak French, which is none.

 The voluntary, participative nature of hostels vanished and with it an idealism.
 Duties became a necessary inconvenience, a way of paying for your stay.

 Gradually chores and duties slipped away.
 They clung like apples on a tree for a while at the small woodland hostel where I worked at the end of 1970s.
 Sometimes with more work than I could do myself I depended on all the help I could get.
 But a gale of change in the 1980s swept them away.

 Memories of those duties and chores are going.
 I would love to gather a record of them.
 What duties do you remember from your hostel stays?
 Were you asked to wash windows or fetch milk?
 Were you given jobs that seemed a waste of time or were you a warden who regretted their passing?